Reboot-Codes/Nebula/README.md

 # Nebula

 **ALERT: This is not finished so don't expect it to acctually install things!**
+Also, I might change it back to a brew client.
+And this isn't actively worked on anymore.

 This used to be a repository for an alternative [Homebrew](https://brew.sh/) client, but I decided to make a different _thing_.
 I do love `brew` however and use it daily, so go check them out!